StefanPfeiffer80/FASPA.github.io/README.md

 For the first part of the FASPA workflow, the amplicon processing, FASPA uses the programs USEARCH v.10.240 and optionally VSEARCH v.2.80.
 USEARCH by Robert Edgar (Edgar 2010) is a collection of functions and algorithms to efficiently, fast and accurately transform raw amplicon reads into an OTU table for downstream analysis.
 Usearch can be downloaded as a single executable file (www.drive5.com/usearch/download.html).
 USEARCH includes the UPARSE algorithm (Edgar 2013) to cluster OTUs, which showed improved accuracy in OTU assignment towards other commonly used clustering algorithms and was already cited several thousand times.
 For detailson the clustering algorithm, see here: https://www.drive5.com/usearch/manual/uparseotu_algo.html.
 In version 9, USEARCH implemented UNOISE (Edgar and Flyvbjerg 2015, Edgar 2016), an algorithm for denoising of raw sequences, which actually means that the genetic variation of sequences is analyzed to find out what causes the sequence variation; whther real sequence differences or sequencing errors.
 For details see https://www.drive5.com/usearch/manual/unoise_algo.html.
 Today, denoising of raw amplicon reads becomes more popular especially in hindsight of the known biases that go together with OTU clustering using a 97% sequencing similarity cutoff to differentiate between species.
 For more information, look at the reviews XXXX  .
 USEARCH however, is free of charge only in the 32 bit version, which holds a 4GB memory cap.
 While this is not a problem for most datasets (depending on the sample type between 50 and 100 samples can be processed with the 32bit version), larger datasets will not be processed.
-For this reason, FASPA includes VSEARCH by Torbjørn Rognes (Rognes et al. 2016), which was designed as an open source alternative to USEARCH.
-VSEARCH can be downloaded here https://github.com/torognes/vsearch.
+For this reason, FASPA includes VSEARCH by Torbjørn Rognes (Rognes et al. 2016), which was designed as an open source alternative to USEARCH (both USEARCH and VSEARCH are written in C++).
 For the FASPA workflow, it is evident that you don't use any VSEARCH version prior to v2.8.0.

+# Which publications have to be cited
+For using FASPA scripts, please cite: Pfeiffer, S. (2018) FASPA - Fast Amplicon Sequence Processing and Analyses.
+DOI:kommt noch

+FASPA calls several functions of the USEARCH program, that have to be cited seperately.
+In all cases, when you use FASPA, cite:
+- Edgar,RC (2010) Search and clustering orders of magnitude faster than BLAST, Bioinformatics 26(19), 2460-2461.
+doi: 10.1093/bioinformatics/btq461
+- Edgar, R.C.
+(2016), UNCROSS: Filtering of high-frequency cross-talk in 16S amplicon reads. doi: http://dx.doi.org/10.1101/088666
+UNOISE algorithm
+- Edgar, R.C.
+(2016), SINTAX, a simple non-Bayesian taxonomy classifier for 16S and ITS sequences, http://dx.doi.org/10.1101/074161.

+If you choose to preprocess your raw reads using FASP_preprocessing_v1.sh, cite:
+Rognes T, Flouri T, Nichols B, Quince C, Mahé F. (2016) VSEARCH: a versatile open source tool for metagenomics.
+PeerJ 4:e2584. doi: 10.7717/peerj.2584

+If you choose to denoise your sequencesby calling FASP_unoise.sh, cite:
+Edgar, R.C.
+(2016), UNOISE2: Improved error-correction for Illumina 16S and ITS amplicon reads.http://dx.doi.org/10.1101/081257

+If you choose to cluster your sequences into OTUs by calling FASP_uparse.sh, cite:
+Edgar, R.C.
+(2013) UPARSE: Highly accurate OTU sequences from microbial amplicon reads, Nature Methods [Pubmed:23955772,  dx.doi.org/10.1038/nmeth.2604].

+If you choose to perform downstream analysis in R, cite:
+R-studio citation
+The Rhea script collection ->
+Phyloseq ->

 **USEARCH installation**
 1. Go to the usearch download homepage of the 32-bit version (www.drive5.com/usearch/download.html).